SOSENA SOLOMON

 Merkato

-In MERKATO visitors see, feel, hear and taste through the constructed marketplace.
-The immersive dirt floor environment features a performance from a recycling vendor, coffee ceremony, breadsharing, incense, recorded soundscapes, visual projections, photos andsculptural installations.
-In Callowhill, the neighborhood where I lived for 7 years, the themes of displacement, transition and change also emerge.
-Philadelphia’s first and oldest woman street vendor participated, giving powerful testimony of her experience and the connections she felt to Merkato vendors.
-The Ethiopian Community Center in West Philadelphia is the longest running Ethiopian organization nationally.
-Installing here called upon personal memories, s tories and associations of Merkato to be shared in a culturally resonant spaceamplified by the coffee and incense ceremony.
-At the Wolf Humanities Forum (IHP), the audience of academics, African cinephiles and array of international students, connected across culture when visiting the installation and screening.
-The Q&A brought to lightcommonalities of frenetic and rich market spaces globally.
-Plastic water barrels, recycled containers, crates, tarps and chicken wire pictured here provide visual texture over the dimensions of sound and smell.
+At the Wolf Humanities Forum (IHP), the audience of academics, African cinephiles, and an array of international students connected across cultures when visiting the installation and screening.
+The Q&A brought to light commonalities of frenetic and rich market spaces globally.
+Plastic water barrels, recycled containers, crates, tarps, and chicken wire, pictured here, provide visual texture over the dimensions of sound and smell.
 I chose to reproduce the recycling section of Merkato, being the most vulnerable to permanent displacement from redevelopment.
-Wurro’sportraits, among others, are featured in the installation.
-Relationship and trust building is a core tenant of my ethnographic lens, as I seek to represent my own communities and other culturally marginalized groups with deep respect, thoughtfulness and sensitivity.
+Wurro's portraits, among others, are featured in the installation.
+Relationship and trust building is a core tenet of my ethnographic lens, as I seek to represent my own communities and other culturally marginalized groups with deep respect, thoughtfulness, and sensitivity.

 ITIFWORQ / Double Gold

 I crafted this space to be textured and multi-sensory for the viewer to sit in the center and feel immersed in a slice of my grandmother’s home, her words guiding you while the material components enhance this sense of familiarity.
-ITIFWORQ/DOUBLE GOLD features important heirlooms including family portraits, items for the coffee ceremony and my grandmother’s cape, which as an item of clothing connotes honor and respect as it is reserved for women who are married or war heroes.
-Two channel cornered video and single source headphone audio makes this encounter deliberately isolating and deeply personal.
-My father pictured below reflects the larger intentions with my work, by activating
+ITIFWORQ/DOUBLE GOLD features important heirlooms, including family portraits, items for the coffee ceremony, and my grandmother’s cape, which, as an item of clothing, connotes honor and respect as it is reserved for women who are married or war heroes.
+Two-channel cornered video and single-source headphone audio make this encounter deliberately isolating and deeply personal.
+My father, pictured below, reflects the larger intentions of my work by activating remembrance and showing African stories rarely seen in this form.
+I also activated this work at Konsthall C Gallery in Sweden in 2018, where it was the opening exhibition of CinemAfrica Film Festival’s 20th Anniversary and received the jury award for Best Short Film.

-AMY, 2019 is a recognition of the life and passion of Amy Kidoho, a hair artist and braider based in North Carolina though originally from Senegal.
-As a multimedia installation piece, this first person narrative is told amidst the “glass forest” I create.
-This site is an intimate, highly reflective and all encompassing space comprised of scaffolded broken mirrors, golden glass fragments, gilded metals with glimmering yellow gold painted walls and ceilings.
-The 5 minute docu-memoir is projected on tarnished mirror, which is a reference both to the fully reflective walls of African hair salons and the distortion of reality through the camera and global gaze.
-While Amy is a survivor of human trafficking, the regimes of representation surrounding victimhood, migration and Africa are severely dehumanizing and reductive.
+AMY, 2019 is a recognition of the life and passion of Amy Kidoho, a hair artist and braider based in North Carolina, though originally from Senegal.
+As a multimedia installation piece, this first-person narrative is told amidst the “glass forest” I create.
+This site is an intimate, highly reflective, and all-encompassing space comprised of scaffolded broken mirrors, golden glass fragments, gilded metals with glimmering yellow gold painted walls and ceilings.
+The 5-minute docu-memoir is projected onto a tarnished mirror, which serves as a reference to both the fully reflective walls of African hair salons and the distortion of reality through the camera and the global gaze.
+While Amy is a survivor of human trafficking, the regimes of representation surrounding victimhood, migration, and Africa are severely dehumanizing and reductive.
 The fragmented and spotted glass alludes to the multiple realities we inhabit, both through imposition and self-construction.
-I also braided and placed hair in the glass cases to evoke the material conditions of fashion-objects and their implications in terms of trade, circulation and industry.
-While hair is mass produced and imported, it has no inherent value.
-Amy’s working of the hair, her attention to detail and the highly personal act of
+I also braided and placed hair in the glass cases to evoke the material conditions of fashion objects and their implications in terms of trade, circulation, and industry.
+While hair is mass-produced and imported, it has no inherent value.
+Amy’s working of the hair, her attention to detail, and the highly personal act of braiding someone’s hair as a form of their self-fashioning, also speak to the dimensions of gender, labor, and affect in this work.